StudentLoans999/Cloud-Resume-Challenge/Step 1/org-formation Journey.md

 ***
 # Summary:
+#### Step 4.3 - Installed OrgFormation CLI (after installing AWS CLI) and stored credentials (Access Keys) securely using environment variables
+#### Step 4.4 - Created an AWS CodeCommit repository and an AWS CodePipeline by using OrgFormation CLI commands (these will be used to make all changes to the organization)
+#### Step 4.5 - Cloned CodeCommit using Git
+#### Step 5.1 - Added the first account and two organizational units (OU) by using .yml and committed it to the pipeline to apply the changes
+#### Step 5.2 - A
 ***
 My journey to complete Step 1 (org-formation) begins with following this guide : https://bahr.dev/2022/02/07/org-formation/ (also in Resources.md *c)
   (I will refer to it as OG guide going forward)